flimflam-austin/hugo-cms-test/content/quick_reads/20200114-afghanistan-2020/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      Two U.S. soldiers killed in action in Afghanistan.
+      <div><p>Two U.S. soldiers killed in action in Afghanistan.</p><p>The first

-      The first casualties of 2020.

-      The group taking responsibility is the same one America engages in peace talks.
+      casualties of 2020.</p><p>The group taking responsibility is the same one America engages in peace talks.</p></div>
     _key: 6cd3fc24389c
   - order: 1
     useCheckmark: false
     body: >-
-      ## Important To Know

-      * 2019: Deadliest year for American soldiers in Afghanistan since 2014.
-23
+      <div><h2>Important To Know</h2><ul><li>2019: Deadliest year for American
-      soldiers killed in action.

-      * Pres.
-Trump has publicly discussed wanting to withdraw from Afghanistan.

-      * Both the Trump & Obama admins. attempted “peace talks” with the Taliban as a way to negotiate an exit.

-      * The Taliban control more territory in Afghanistan than ever before during America’s longest war.
+      soldiers in Afghanistan since 2014.
+23 soldiers killed in action.</li><li>Pres.
+Trump has publicly discussed wanting to withdraw from Afghanistan.</li><li>Both the Trump &amp; Obama admins. attempted “peace talks” with the Taliban as a way to negotiate an exit.</li><li>The Taliban control more territory in Afghanistan than ever before during America’s longest war.</li></ul></div>
     _key: eb5b1d11a487
   - order: 2
     useCheckmark: false
     body: >-
-      ## What Happened:

-      * The Taliban took responsibility for a roadside bomb Saturday in southern Afghanistan.
+      <div><h2>What Happened:</h2><ul><li>The Taliban took responsibility for a
+      roadside bomb Saturday in southern

-      * **29-year-old Staff Sgt.
-Ian McLaughlin** of Virginia and**21-year-old
+      Afghanistan.</li><li><strong>29-year-old Staff Sgt.
+Ian
-      Pfc.
-Miguel Villalon** of Illinois died in the attack.
-The incident remains under investigation.

-      * Both soldiers on their first combat deployment.
+      McLaughlin</strong> of Virginia and <strong>21-year-old Pfc.
+Miguel Villalon</strong> of Illinois died in the attack.
+The incident remains under investigation.</li><li>Both soldiers on their first combat deployment.
 McLaughlin survived by his wife and four children.
-Villalon survived by his parents.
+Villalon survived by his parents.</li></ul></div>
     _key: 1c038390eafc
   - order: 3
     useCheckmark: false
     body: >-
-      ## Something To Consider

-      > “The Taliban has publicly stated its goals of the so-called ‘peace talks’ is the**complete withdrawal of US forces** and the re-establishment of the Islamic Emirate of Afghanistan, the official name of the Taliban’s government.”

-      Bill Roggio, Long War Journal editor.
-Reports have indicated peace talks were set to resume between the U.S. & Taliban this week overseas.
+      <div><h2>Something To Consider</h2><blockquote>“The Taliban has publicly
+      stated its goals of the so-called ‘peace talks’ is the <strong>complete withdrawal of US forces</strong> and the re-establishment of the Islamic Emirate of Afghanistan, the official name of the Taliban’s government.”<br><br>Bill Roggio, Long War Journal editor.
+Reports have indicated peace talks were set to resume between the U.S. &amp; Taliban this week overseas.</blockquote></div>
     _key: 09650bd71225
   - order: 4
     useCheckmark: false
     body: >-
-      ## Why This Matters

-      Although not designated a terrorist group by the U.S. gov’t (an area of great debate) the Taliban provide safe haven to terrorist groups that have attacked America, most notably the 9/11 attackers.

-      The Taliban and Al-Qaeda remain longtime allies.
-Concerns remain that Afghanistan, left to the Taliban, will once again become a breeding ground & launching pad for terror.
+      <div><h2>Why This Matters</h2><p>Although not designated a terrorist group
+      by the U.S. gov’t (an area of great debate) the Taliban provide safe haven to terrorist groups that have attacked America, most notably the 9/11 attackers.</p><p>The Taliban and Al-Qaeda remain longtime allies.
+Concerns remain that Afghanistan, left to the Taliban, will once again become a breeding ground &amp; launching pad for terror.</p></div>
     _key: e28e9e99ec3d
   - order: 5
     useCheckmark: true
     body: >-
-      Pres.
-Trump cancelled talks with the Taliban in September after the group claimed to have killed a U.S. soldier.
+      <div><p>Pres.
+Trump cancelled talks with the Taliban in September after
+      the group claimed to have killed a U.S. soldier.
 In November, during a Thanksgiving visit to Afghanistan's Bagram Airfield, the President opened the door for restarting peace talks.
-The base was attacked by the Taliban weeks later.
+The base was attacked by the Taliban weeks later.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 691588b95cea